johnpuddephatt/oclt/_pages/jobs.md

 </div>

 Oxfordshire Community Land Trust (OCLT) is looking for a highly organised and motivated person to undertake a critical role in moving the CLT to the next stage of development.
 The role will focus on growing and diversifying the membership as well as supporting new groups to drive community-led housing in their own locality.
 They will also be responsible for internal communications and ensuring the Board is functioning effectively.
-This will require the applicant to be confident in initiating, co-ordinating and implementing appropriate procedures and take responsibility for specific projects and tasks.
+This will require the applicant to be confident in initiating, coordinating and implementing appropriate procedures and take responsibility for specific projects and tasks.

 The successful applicant will need to be highly motivated, flexible and community-focused with excellent administrative and interpersonal skills, in order to work successfully with people in local communities and other local stakeholders as required.

 This role is part-time (0.5FTE) but timings are negotiable with the board.
 The employee must be able to attend evening Board Meetings which are held on a monthly-basis on the third Monday from 6-9pm.

 Location negotiable as much of the work is virtual.
-OCLT has a hot desk at Makespace (insert link) and this would be the expected work base at least some of the time.
+OCLT has a hot desk at [Makespace Oxford](http://makespaceoxford.org/) and this would be the expected work base at least some of the time.

 **Register your interest by clicking the below link which will take you to an application form.
 Don't forget to attach your CV!**